dguo/dotfiles/systems/mac/README.md

     * Change settings
         * General
             * Turn on "Use dual monitors"
-            * Turn off "Enter full screen when starting or joining a meeting"
             * Turn on "Always show meeting controls"
             * Turn on "Copy invite link when starting a meeting"
             * Turn on "Show meeting timers"
             * Change the reaction skin tone
         * Video
             * Turn on HD
-            * Turn on "Always display participant name on their videos"
             * Change "Maximum participants displayed per screen in Gallery View" to 49
         * Share Screen